Everything you need to know about The ESIGN Act.

 An e-signature must be clearly affiliated with the person who has signed the document.

-How Adobe Acrobat Sign can help with ESIGN Act compliance.
+How Adobe Acrobat can help you with ESIGN Act compliance.

-Acrobat Sign has a full suite of functionalities to help you make sure that every e-signature you gather complies with both federal and state law.
+Acrobat has a full suite of functionalities to help you make sure that e-signatures you gather comply with both federal and state law.

-Owing to its enterprise-level security features including password protection and encryption, you can configure Acrobat Sign to meet a wide variety of federal document security compliance requirements.
+Owing to its enterprise-level security features including password protection and encryption, you can configure Acrobat Solutions so that you can meet a wide variety of federal document security compliance requirements.
 This includes HIPAA, FERPA, GLBA, and the Food and Drug Administration’s Title 21 CFR Part 11, which regulates electronic signatures for the medical and biotech industry.

-Whether you’re trying to run a small business online or conduct legal proceedings remotely, knowing you’re in full compliance with e-signature laws allows you to focus on your work without worrying about the fine print.
+Whether you’re trying to run a small business online or conduct legal proceedings remotely, knowing you comply with e-signature laws allows you to focus on your work without worrying about the fine print.